felipebravom/felipebravom.github.io/docs/publications.md

 ## Conference and Workshop Papers

+1. A. Ansell, F. Bravo-Marquez, and B. Pfahringer  [An ELMo-inspired approach to SemDeep-5's Word-in-Context task](http://www.dfki.de/~declerck/semdeep-5/).
+In Proceedings of the 5th Workshop on Semantic Deep Learning (SemDeep-5) co-located with IJCAI 2019 in Macau, China

+1. D. Trye, A. S. Calude, F. Bravo-Marquez,  and T. T Keegan [Māori Loanwords: A Corpus of New Zealand English Tweets](https://sites.google.com/view/acl19studentresearchworkshop).
+In *Proceedings of the 2019 ACL Student Research Workshop* (SRW), Florence, Italy ([pdf](publications/loanwords2019.pdf))

 1. F. Bravo-Marquez, S. Reeves, and M. Ugarte [Proof-of-Learning: a Blockchain Consensus Mechanism based on Machine Learning Competitions](https://dappcon.net/).
 In *Proceedings of the 2019 IEEE International Conference on Decentralized Applications and Infrastructures (DAPPCON)*, April  2019, East Bay, San Francisco, California, USA.
 Pages 119-124.
 DOI:10.1109/DAPPCON.2019.00023 ([pdf](publications/dappcon2019.pdf))